Nationally representative surveys and administrative data are used to estimate progress on household water, sanitation and hygiene

 Through the United Nations Statistics Division and WHO and UNICEF country offices, the JMP also provides guidance on the questions used in population and housing censuses.

-National monitoring systems will be key to establishing increasingly robust monitoring of safely managed services during the SDGs.
-The JMP has begun to establish stronger links with regulators and networks of regulators such as the International Network of Drinking-water Regulators, ADERASA and ESAWAS, and to identify ways to support enhanced data collection.
+The JMP also works with regulators and networks of regulators such as the International Network of Drinking-water Regulators, ADERASA and ESAWAS, and to identify ways to support enhanced data collection.